Exploring the halo character and dipole response in the dripline nucleus $^{31}$F: Conclusions

-Calculations in the pseudostate continuum for the dipole distributions reveal a large $E1$ strength resulting from soft dipole excitations, a feature consistent with halo nuclei.
+Calculations in the pseudostate continuum for the dipole distributions reveal a large $E1$ strength resulting from soft dipole excitations, another feature consistent with halo nuclei.
 Clear peaks at low energies above the core + $n$ + $n$ threshold in the computed d$B(E1)$/dE distributions and integrated strengths of more than 2.6\,$e^2$fm$^2$ for most of the configurations considered are a further evidence of a two-neutron halo formation in $^{31}$F as the numbers are similar to what one would expect while dealing with a proven case.
 However, a clear resolution and segregation of possibly resonant peaks was not possible for some of the arrangements like set A of case III and further investigations are required in that regard.
-In fact, this reaffirms the need for experimental measurements of the $B(E1)$ strength to constrain the halo structure of $^{31}$F.
+In fact, this reaffirms the need for experimental measurements of the B$(E1)$ strength to constrain the halo structure of $^{31}$F.

 Moreover, additional data from transfer and knockout reactions involving this nucleus can shed light on the structure of this drip nucleus, that not only has a two-neutron halo with a strong $p$-wave contribution to its ground state, but also could be strongly deformed \cite{HAMA21PLB, LFL21PRC}.
 Our three-body wave functions would be handy in such a study as they include not only the bound, but the unbound states as well.
-Inclusion of possible core excitations as well the core spin could also modify the results and would require a detailed level study of the $^{30}$F structure.
-Thus, $^{31}$F presents a strong case of interesting prospective investigations at the edge of the nuclear chart that may provide insight into not only the behaviour of nuclei, but also their formation and synthesis in both natural as well as man-made laboratories.
+Inclusion of possible core excitations as well as the core spin could also modify the results and would require a detailed level study of the $^{30}$F structure.
+Thus, $^{31}$F presents an interesting case for future investigations at the edge of the nuclear chart that may provide insights into the interplay of dripline nuclear instability and {the} unusual phenomena appearing {in} the island of inversion.